EsmaeiliSajjad/Software-for-Vector-Network-Analyzer/README.md

 # Software-for-Vector-Network-Analyzer
-In this project, an automation software is designed to change the setting and configuration of a Vector Network Analyzer and save the data for furthur data analysis after measurement.
-The data can be stored in any database, such as SQL software, since a large number of data will be generated for a single measurement.
+In this project, automation software is designed to change the setting and configuration of a Vector Network Analyzer and save the data for further data analysis after measurement.
+The data can be stored in any database, such as SQL software since a large number of data will be generated for a single measurement.
 The data should be classified based on the measuring technique, frequency range, output type, Meas, and format, type of data.
 Every measurement can generate more than 300 data points.

 # Table of Centent
 1. [Description](#1)
 2. [LabView Code](#2)